SparkAmpLab’s AR VR On-Demand MICRO Exhibition is now live. Check out the curated showcases!

-Below are four ways in which VR has been adopted by the healthcare industry that have been useful and will continue to be post-pandemic.
+Below are five ways in which VR has been adopted by the healthcare industry that have been useful and will continue to be post-pandemic.

 Many times, members of the general public get confused when talking to their doctors, due to all the jargon and lack of medical knowledge.
 However, Brainlab and Magic Leap have collaborated to create Mixed Reality (MR) tools for surgeries, partnering with GenesisCare UK, a British healthcare provider, to roll these out for consumer use.

 These tools have changed the way in which doctors address treatment methods to patients for the better.
 Patients are able to have a comprehensive visualization accompanying doctors’ descriptions, lessening the chance of information being lost in translation.
 With this greater understanding among patients of their medical case and knowing what kind of treatment is being planned for them (and its potential results), they are empowered and the prior confusion can be alleviated, states GenesisCare consultant neurosurgeon Puneet Plaha.

 Another way in which the MR tools developed are being used by GenesisCareUK is during collaborations between doctors to discuss patient cases.
 Although this is currently mainly focused on neuro-oncology, one should not rule out the possibility of this being extended beyond this medical concentration.

 We’ve seen solutions to help healthcare workers’ stress, dementia patients, but what about the patients in hospitals themselves?
 MAGES Studio’s Bliss aims to utilise what is known as ‘mindfulness VR’ to reduce patient anxiety, both pre- and post-operation.